 El Niño events generally account for approximately 31% of the equatorial sea surface temperature conditions, and there have been 9 events from 1979-2014 (Table 1).
 Prior work indicates an expected reduction of the ABS low pressure area (Turner, 2004).
 Of primary interest in this work is the seasonality of the signal seen in the ABS region.

 June through August (JJA) and September through November (SON) show the most consistency throughout the atmosphere as well as the strongest impact throughout the ABS region (Figures 1, 2, and 3).
 This signal takes the form of a positive height anomaly in the ABS region.
 A negative height anomaly throughout the Weddell Sea region also appears in JJA at upper levels.
 Winds associated with these changes in heights, through advection, act to change temperatures throughout the ABS region (Figure 4).
 Specifically, increased temperatures are noted in the Ross Ice Shelf region as well as the ABS region during these periods, associated with warm moist air being transported southward, while cooler temperatures are noted throughout the Antarctic Peninsula and Weddell Sea region, associated with cooler air being drawn north.
 During the March, April, May (MAM) time period, and the December, January, February (DJF) time period, signals are different than what is typically associated with ENSO (Figures 1, 2).
 In MAM, the signal is largely absent.
-Despite this, surface area signals during these months exist ( Figures 4), though the mechanism for these temperature anomalies is not well easily distinguished with this analysis.
+Despite this, surface area signals during these months exist ( Figure 4), though the mechanism for these temperature anomalies is not easily distinguished with this analysis.
 During the DJF period, there are considerable differences in the signals seen at various heights, with a positive height anomaly seen at upper levels in the Weddell Sea region (Figures 1 and 2) contrasted with a positive pressure anomaly seen at the surface throughout the ABS region stretching toward the Ross Ice Shelf (Figure 3).
 This has little impact on surface temperatures with a small region of cooling in the southern Ross Ice Shelf and small warming in the Antarctic Peninsula and the ABS region off the coast of West Antarctica (Figure 4).

 La Niña

 There have been approximately twelve La Niña years from 1979 through 2014, though many of these are weak and due to prolonged La Nina conditions (Table 1).
-While analysis of El Niño events provided either the expected result associated with ENSO events, a distinct signal in the ABS region (Turner, 2004), or no distinct signal, analysis of La Niña events provide a relatively large divergence from the expected signal.
+While analysis of El Niño events provided either the expected result associated with ENSO events, a distinct signal in the ABS region (Turner, 2004) or no distinct signal, analysis of La Niña events provide a relatively large divergence from the expected signal.

 The expected signal is that of a negative height anomaly in the ABS region.
-While this is seen in many of the months there is a component of the signal which stretches further toward the Ross Ice Shelf during most months, and during DJF there is a component found within East Antarctica.
-Further while the predominant months for the El Nino signal were shown to be JJA and SON, for La Nina these months are JJA and DJF with SON and MAM being comparatively weak.
+While this is seen in many of the months, there is a component of the signal which stretches further toward the Ross Ice Shelf during most months, and during DJF there is a component found within East Antarctica.
+Further, while the predominant months for the El Nino signal were shown to be JJA and SON, for La Nina these months are JJA and DJF with SON and MAM being comparatively weak.
 Considerable variations exist throughout the atmosphere depending largely on seasonality.
 JJA and DJF both maintain relatively strong agreement throughout the upper levels of the atmosphere (Figures 5 and 6), but during DJF the surface pressure shows little signal (Figure 7).
 Despite the comparatively small signal during MAM and SON, there are consistent signals at each layer examined.